 Define domain boundaries and ownership

-Split frontend by bounded contexts so teams can deliver independently with predictable integration contracts.
+Split frontend by bounded contexts so teams can change their areas independently through predictable interfaces.

 Step 3